-5.4 Transport
+8.4 Transport

-- 5.4.1 The County believes it is primarily the responsibility of parents/carers to transport their child/children to and from events.
-It is not the responsibility of county volunteers or coaches to transport children and young people to and from events, activities, tournaments or matches. - 5.4.2 The County may make arrangements for transport in exceptional circumstances.
+- 8.4.1 The club believes it is primarily the responsibility of parents/carers to transport their child/children to and from events.
+It is not the responsibility of club volunteers or coaches to transport children and young people to and from events, activities, tournaments or matches. - 8.4.2 The club may make arrangements for transport in exceptional circumstances, such as team events.
 Where this is the case, the written permission of the parents of the relevant children will be sought.
-The drivers used will be checked for their suitability to transport and supervise children (see Section 1 Recruitment and Training) and their insurance arrangements verified. - 5.4.3 Children and young people are often involved in competition.
-When taking young people away from their home club and county, consideration and planning needs to be paramount to ensure the duty of care for the young people within the team is fulfilled.
+The drivers used will be checked for their suitability to transport and supervise children (see Section 1 Recruitment and Training) and their insurance arrangements verified.

+8.4.3 Children and young people are often involved in competition.
+When taking young people away from their home club, consideration and planning needs to be paramount to ensure the duty of care for the young people within the team is fulfilled.

-5.5 Photography/ Videoing
+8.5 Photography/ Videoing

-- 5.5.1 The Cornwall Ladies County Golf Association recognises the need to ensure the welfare and safety of all children in golf.
-As part of our commitment to ensure their safety we will not permit photographs, video images or other images of your child to be taken (except where some incidental inclusion may not be possible to avoid) or used without parental consent. - 5.5.2 The Cornwall Ladies County Golf Association will ensure that any image of a child where consent has not been obtained will not be published. - 5.5.3 The Cornwall Ladies County Golf Association will take steps to ensure these images are used solely for the purposes for which they are intended i.e. the promotion and celebration of the activities of the county. - 5.5.4 Permission will be sought from parents prior to the publication or use of any video or photographic images of their child, for instance in newspapers, websites or for coaching purposes.
-The personal details of the child will not be used in any promotional material. - 5.5.5 Any press/official photographers attending events will be required to seek permission from the county before taking photographs and also permission of parents to use the images.
-(Photography Policy Appendix 18)
+- 8.5.1 Permission will be sought from parents prior to the publication or use of any video or photographic images of their child, for instance in newspapers, websites or for coaching purposes.
+The personal details of the child will not be used in any promotional material.
+(Photography Consent-Appendix 11) - 8.5.2 Any press/official photographers attending events will be required to seek permission from the club before taking photographs and also permission of parents to use the images.
+(Photography Policy Appendix 20)

-5.6 Social Media
+8.6 Social Media

-Social media provides unique opportunities for the county to engage and develop relationships with people in a creative and dynamic forum where users are active participants.
-It is important that all staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of the county are aware of the County Social Media policy (Social Media Guidance-Appendix 13)
+Social media provides unique opportunities for the club to engage and develop relationships with people in a creative and dynamic forum where users are active participants.
+It is important that all staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of the club are aware of the club Social Media policy (Social Media Guidance-Appendix 14)

-5.7 Anti Bullying Procedures
+8.7 Anti-Bullying Procedures

-5.7.1 We believe that every effort must be made to eradicate bullying in all its forms.

-Bullying can be difficult to define and can take many forms which can be categorised as;

-- Physical hitting, kicking, theft - Verbal homophobic or racist remarks, threats, name calling

-• Emotional - isolating an individual from activities or a group
+- 8.7.1 We believe that every effort must be made to eradicate bullying in all its forms.
+Bullying can be difficult to define and can take many forms which can be categorised as; - Physical hitting, kicking, theft - Verbal homophobic or racist remarks, threats, name calling - Emotional isolating an individual from activities or a group